 SBA Paycheck Protection Program

-As part of the Coronavirus relief package that Congress passed on March 27th, 2020, the Small Business Administration has implemented the Paycheck Protection Program to help eligible employers pay their workers and other costs during the pandemic.
+New first sentence: As part of the coronavirus relief package that Congress passed on March 27th, 2020, the Small Business Administration has implemented the Paycheck Protection Program to help eligible employers pay their workers and other costs during the shutdown and reopening of the economy.
 This loan can be forgiven if the borrower uses the proceeds for payroll, rent, mortgage interest, and utilities.
 No personal guarantee or collateral is required.
 There are no fees or prepayment penalties for this loan.

 - SBA-eligible small businesses of 500 or fewer employees (see the SBA size standards)